 The School of Hospitality and Tourism prepares its students for employment in management roles in both public and private organizations and for efficient, successful work on innovative projects in the hotel and tourism sector.
 The degree is based on combining theory with practice, and involves an international focus and decision-making based on business and entrepreneurial strategies.

 The program allows students to develop their skills in the hospitality and tourism industry on a global level, while fostering a feeling of commitment with inclusive, sustainable development in Ecuador.

 The Universidad de Las Américas (UDLA) is a private university founded in 1994 and is located in the center-north area of Quito, Ecuador.
 It has four campuses in the city and a research farm less than two hours away.
 Students, professors and researchers from a wide variety of programs, including environmental engineering, biotechnology, tourism, architecture among others, can utilize these resources for research activities, training, community work, practicums and more.

-UDLA offers its students over 40 different degree programs, which use international standards from the world’s largest network of private universities: Laureate International Universities.
+UDLA offers its students over 40 different degree programs.
 With more than 16,000 students and 1,000 professors, each student has the opportunity to be immersed in university life and Ecuadorian culture.

 Important Dates and Requirements

 This program is open to all majors and no academic prerequisites are required.
 Undergraduate and graduate students interested in Ecuador’s biodiversity and culture are encouraged to apply.